 - 2.2.1 A HRA Screening Report was produced by Arcadis in 2015.
 This was based on an early version of the emerging Lancaster City Council Land Allocations Development Plan Document (the 'DPD').
 The Local Plan included over 100 allocation sites, but there were no policies at the time of this earlier screening exercise.
 Significant changes have been made to the allocation sites assessed previously, with a proportion of the original sites dropped and a large number of new sites added.
 Due to the number of changes, it has been necessary to re-screen all of the allocation sites for this current version of the HRA Report. - 2.2.2 Consultation with Natural England has been carried out throughout the development of the Local Plan Part One and the associated iterations of the HRA.
-Each iteration of the report has taken Natural England's comments in to consideration, and incorporated additional information as required.
-This report represents an update to the final HRA report for the pre-publication version of the Local Plan Part One following the HRA CJEU Irish judgement (April 2018).
+Each iteration of the report has taken Natural England's comments into consideration and incorporated additional information as required.
+This report represents an update to the final HRA Report for the pre-publication version of the Local Plan Part One.
+The report takes into consideration following the HRA CJEU Irish judgement (April 2018) and the Main Modifications as a result of the Local Plan Examination.
 The updates included within this HRA Report do not affect the overall outcome of the Publication version HRA Report (February 2018), but ensures that the document is legally compliant.